mateusz-g94/DS-Housing-regression/readme.md

 ![alt text](https://github.com/mateusz-g94/DS-Housing-regression/blob/master/grp/model1_test_residuals_vs_y.png)

 </br>
 Graph shows that error increases with increasing price.
+There is heteroscedascity.
 This leads to hypotesis that accepted form of the model isn't linear.
 Adding polynomial features should lead to model improvment.
 We can expect that price of expensive apartments depends on other factors then the price of cheap apartments.

 # Model 2
 ## RFECV result